 -Some events require headgear.
 FVL meets do not require headgear.

 -Once the match begins, please cheer.
 We plan for all wrestlers to win at least one match this year and lose at least one match this year.
 Learning how to win and lose with dignity is part of what is great about this sport for our youth.
 Please know that and be totally supportive no matter what happens on the mat with your wrestler.
 This is very important.
 We want to lift them up!
 When the time is right, coaches can help share and teach what changes may need to be made.
 This may not happen until next practice.
 If you have questions about things that you can do to help reinforce things, please ask a lead coach.
 They will give you guidance on best way to help reinforce teaching points.

 -When match is over, you may get some food or drink for your child.
 There is a usually a concession stand.
 I do like to pack peanut butter and jelly for my boys because it stays cheap and is fairly light for them while competing.
-Concessions support our program, so please do use this as well!
+Concessions support our program (or the hosting program if we are away), so please do use this as well!
 Be careful about what they’re eating throughout the competition…especially if their bout number is coming up soon.
 Matches are short, but can be grueling!

 -Please be sure to help your wrestler keep food out of the gym and keep the area clean of trash.
 We leave an impression when we leave our space a certain way, and we want to keep our reputation strong.
 The way we treat facilities impacts the impression we leave about our program.